Kukri: Design

 Kukri blades usually have a notch (karda, kauda, Gaudi, Kaura, or Cho) at the base of the blade.
 Various reasons are given for this, both practical and ceremonial: that it makes blood and sap drop off the blade rather than running onto the handle and thereby prevents the handle from becoming slippery; that it delineates the end of the blade whilst sharpening; that it is a symbol representing a cow's foot, or Shiva; or that it can catch another blade or kukri in combat.
 The notch may also represent the teats of a cow, a reminder that the kukri should not be used to kill a cow, an animal revered and worshipped by Hindus.
 The notch may also be used as a catch, to hold tight against a belt, or to bite onto twine to be suspended.

-The handles are most often made of hardwood or water buffalo horn, but also ivory, bone, and metal handles have also been produced.
+The handles are most often made of hardwood or water buffalo horn, but ivory, bone, and metal handles have also been produced.
 The handle quite often has a flared butt that allows better retention in draw cuts and chopping.
 Most handles have metal bolsters and butt plates which are generally made of brass or steel.